Qumulo/docs/qumulo-alerts-guide/installing-configuring/alarms-and-alerts.md

 ---

 ## To Configure Qumulo Alerts to Collect Specific Data from a Qumulo Cluster
 Use the `./alerts cluster_add` command and specify the fully qualified domain name (FQDN) of your Qumulo cluster, your long-lived access token for the Qumulo REST API, and the plugins to include or exclude from monitoring.
-In the following example, we include `Disks` and include `Nodes`.
+In the following example, we include `Disks` and `Nodes`.

 ```bash
 ./alerts cluster_add \